Sex and Aging

 Obstacles of age

 Of course, sex for today's 70- and 80-year-olds is likely not the same as before.
 As reported by the Medical Clinics of North America (MCNA), the inevitable bodily changes of aging can affect the sexual lives of all seniors.
 Older men and women tend to need extra time -- and extra touching -- to become aroused.
-Both men and women may also need extra time to reach orgasm, and the orgasms themselves may not be as intense as they used to be.
+Both men and women may also need extra time to reach orgasm.

 Hormones are partly to blame.
 Secretion of testosterone, a hormone that helps fuel sex drive in both men and women, gradually declines with age.
 Postmenopausal women also lose estrogen, a biological change that can affect women's sexuality.

-"My sex drive is different," observes Connie Goldman, who has been with her current partner, age 79, for about six years.
+"My sex drive is different," observed Connie Goldman during our interview.
 "I was surprised at the changes, but I've learned to embrace them along with the other changes that come with the years."

 One's definition of "sex" may also broaden over time, Goldman says.
 "Because of some physical limitations, I wouldn't say that my partner and I have the same kind of intercourse that we were able to have at one time," she notes, "but it makes no difference because we're able to satisfy each other in other ways."